pkdone/mongo-data-mask-reversible/README.md

 <br/>

-## Reverse Masked Person ID To Determine Real ID (Where Appropriate Security Protocols Have Been Met)
+## Determine Real ID By Reversing The Masked Person ID (When Appropriate Security Protocols Have Been Met)

-For this scenario, lets imagine that the 3rd party consumer of the data as spotted an issue of concern related a pattens they are seeing in test results for a specific anonymous person with the masked id `293bccc1-e820-450c-a934-82adaf20f68e` and so the redacted test results for the affected person are flagged as _Intervention Required_.
-Following whatever security & escalation protocol are in place between the two organisations, the masked and flagged data-set is now given back to the originating organisation to be able to derive the real identify of the affected person, to enable an intervention to be instigated (or in simpler situation maybe just the anonymous person's masked ID is provided).
-The 3rd party consumer still never gets the learn the real identify of the affected person.
+For this scenario, lets imagine that the 3rd party research group of the data has spotted an issue of concern related to pattens they are seeing in test results for a specific anonymous person with the masked id `293bccc1-e820-450c-a934-82adaf20f68e`.
+As a result the 3rd party has redacted their copy of the test results, for the affected person, to include a new flag _Intervention Required_.
+Following whatever security & escalation protocol are in place between the two organisations, the masked and flagged data-set is now given back to the originating organisation for them only to be able to derive the real identify of the affected person, to enable an intervention to be instigated (or in simpler situations maybe just the anonymous person's masked ID is passed between the two organisations).
+The 3rd party research group still never gets to learn the real identify of the affected person.

-To simulate this, execute the following to update the masked test results in the `tests_redacted` collection for the person listed as having the _nationality_ equal to __'US'__ - before running the code below replace the text __'REPLACE_UUID'__ with the value of the `person_id` for the _US_ citizen as displayed in the results for `db.tests_redacted.find()`:
+To simulate this, execute the following to update the masked test results in the `tests_redacted` collection for the person listed as having the _nationality_ equal to __'US'__ - before running the code below __replace__ the text __'REPLACE_UUID'__ with the value of the `person_id` for the _US_ citizen as displayed in the results for `db.tests_redacted.find()`:

 ```javascript
 db.tests_redacted.updateMany(